 If you decide that you want to use the logo colors, click Detect colors to automatically detect the colors from the logo you've uploaded.
 A box will pop-up displaying the detected colors and asking if you'd like to use those colors.
 Click Yes, please, if you're happy to use those colors in your design.
 If you're not sure about the colors, click No, thanks, for now.

-If you wish to make changes to the background, the world is your oyster!
-You can upload any image you want by clicking Update background or if you prefer a solid color, pick any color you wish!
+If you wish to make changes to the background, you can upload any image you want by clicking Update background or if you prefer a solid color, pick any color you wish!

-Make the most of the useful design features that Survey Anyplace has to offer!
-Designing your survey with the respondent in mind, making sure it is clear to read, intuitive, and user-friendly will help to boost the response rate!
+Designing your survey with the respondent in mind, making sure it is clear to read, intuitive, and user-friendly will help to boost the response rate.

-Here are some tips to help you design your survey optimally.
-For an in-depth explanation of each Design feature, read the detailed design guide.
+Here are some more tips to help you design your survey optimally.

-- Layout – you can choose from a left-aligned layout, centered or compact.
-Make sure you preview your layout on both desktop and mobile devices to make sure your design looks good on both.
+- Layout: you can choose between a left-aligned, centered or compact layout.
+Make sure you preview both desktop and mobile devices to make sure your design looks good on both.
 Just click on the drop-down menu underneath the little preview screen.